 The books, movies, and play exploring the Harry Potter universe aren’t enough to satisfy some fans.
 Readers are ravenous for extra content, and J.K.
 Rowling has never been stingy about sharing it.
 Since publishing the series, she’s made several post-Potter revelations detailing tidbits that never made it into the official books.
 She’s also discussed a handful of early characters that were written out of the stories before they went to print.
 Here are the characters Rowling couldn’t find room for in the wizarding world.

-Hermione spends much of the Goblet of Fire coaching Harry through the Triwizard Tournament, flirting with Viktor Krum, and founding S.P.E.W. (the Society for Protection of Elfish Welfare).
+Hermione spends much of the Goblet of Fire coaching Harry through the Triwizard Tournament, flirting with Viktor Krum, and founding S.P.E.W. (the Society for the Promotion of Elfish Welfare).
 But in early drafts, she also spent time butting heads with Ron’s cousin.
 Mafalda was the daughter of Arthur Weasley’s second cousin, who’s briefly mentioned in the Sorcerer's Stone.
 In the fourth book, she was originally meant to stay with the Weasley clan for part of the summer and accompany them to the Quidditch World Cup.
 It soon became clear why her parents pawned her off on their relatives: Mafalda was a huge brat.
 "She turns out to be the most unpleasant child Mrs. Weasley has ever met," the author wrote at jkrowling.com.

 She was also a Slytherin—a break in tradition for the Weasley name.
 But her house made her a useful resource to Harry, Ron, and Hermione.
 The 11-year-old was to be an excellent eavesdropper, and any valuable information she overheard from the children of Death Eaters she conveyed to her cousin and his friends in an attempt to impress them.
 Had she made it into the books, Mafalda may have become one of Hermione’s greatest rivals at Hogwarts.
 "The best thing about Mafalda was that she was a match for Hermione," Rowling wrote.
 "To the latter's horror, Mafalda was highly gifted and a real show-off, so that Hermione was torn between deploring the rule-breaking and longing to join in and beat her."